hansaya/FastLiFePO4BatteryCharger/README.md

 # Disclaimer

-** I’m not responsible for life or property damage.
+**I’m not responsible for any life or property damage.
 Do your own research and use my design at your own risk.**

 # Use case